hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 After successful execution, the new layer finalmesh_Interpolated_nodes_elevMesh.shp will be created.
 Click Close to close the Interpolation wizard.

 <a name="qgis-qualm-interp"></a>
-{% include image.html file="qgis-qualm-interp.png" alt="bm-14" caption="BASEmesh's Interpolation wizard and setup." %}
+{% include image.html file="qgis-qualm-interp.png" alt="basement qgis basemesh interpolation" caption="BASEmesh's Interpolation wizard and setup." %}

 ###	Verify quality mesh elevation <a name="qualm-verify"></a>